kris2tis/append-react/README.md

 ## Project Structure

 This project focuses on the conversion of the **Home** and **Blog** pages from the original template.
-Other pages present in the "Append" template were **not** implemented in this conversion.
-This decision was made due to the structural similarity and lack of new React concepts to explore in those additional pages, given the scope of this learning exercise.

 * **Home Page:** This page incorporates several distinct sections as individual React components.
-These may include components for:
+For instance, the Home component contains smaller, specific components such as:
     * `About`: Presenting information about the company or individual.
     * `Team`: Displaying team members and their profiles.
-    * Other sections present in the original "Append" template (e.g., Hero, Services, Portfolio, Contact).
+    * Other sections present in the original "Append" template (e.g., Hero, Services, Portfolio, Contact) are also structured as separate components within the Home page.

 * **Blog Page:** This section is designed to showcase blog posts.
-It likely includes:
-    * A main view listing multiple blog articles.
-    * Potentially individual blog post pages (though the level of detail for individual posts may vary in this conversion).
+The Blog component likely includes a layout for displaying a list of articles.
+While the original template might have detailed individual blog post pages, the term for this within the structure of this React conversion can be thought of as **Blog Post Detail Views** (even if not fully implemented as separate routes in this exercise).

 ## Original Template